 © Marlow Bridge Rotary Club 2021

 - All details above have been collated and recorded as accurately as possible and will be updated regularly, with the most recent copy available on our website at mmdf.co.uk

 - It is always advisable to check any benefit rates, tax rates and other Government aspects, as these do change – rates etc can be found at Benefit and pension rates 2021 to 2022 – GOV.UK (www.gov.uk)

 - MMDF cannot endorse any service or organisation but can only signpost information.
 Individuals should make their own private enquiries to validate and ascertain suitability to their own requirements.
 It is best to check availability, suitability, advice and any particular restrictions that may apply to anyone’s particular circumstances.

-To find out more, offer your support or just communicate with the MMDF Committee, please kindly pass over your details below and we shall make contact with you.
+To find out more, offer your support or just communicate with the MMDF, please kindly pass over your details below and we shall make contact with you.